The Human Condition (Jon Bellion album)

 The Human Condition is the debut studio album by American singer-songwriter Jon Bellion.
 The album was released on June 10, 2016, through Visionary Music Group and Capitol Records.

 It was supported by four promotional singles: "Guillotine", "All Time Low", "80's Films", and "Maybe IDK".
 "All Time Low" was later announced as the lead single from the album and was released on May 13, 2016.
 Bellion released early versions of "All Time Low" and "Woke the Fuck Up" in 2015 along with the song "Woodstock (Psychedelic Fiction)", which was not featured on the record.
 "Overwhelming" was released as a single on April 25, 2017.

 Artwork

 The cover art for The Human Condition was created by David Ardinaryas Lojaya and Jacob Caljouw.
 Additionally, Lojaya and Caljouw created artwork for each of the tracks on the album.
 The recurrent themes throughout the fourteen pieces are "...young Jon, current Jon, and the old Jon [as well as] a woman who is throughout all the things, and she should be muse..".

 Singles

 "Guillotine", "80's Films", and "Maybe IDK" were released as promotional singles in early 2016.

-"All Time Low" was released to digital retailers on May 13, 2016, and later to Top 40 radio on August 30, 2016, as the lead single from the album.
+"All Time Low" was released to digital retailers initially in 2015 alongside “Woke The F*ck Up”, with an updated mix being released on May 13, 2016, and later to Top 40 radio on August 30, 2016, as the lead single from the album.

 "Overwhelming" was announced to be the second official single from the album, and was released to Top 40 radio on April 25, 2017.